 Today, steam remains the medium of choice for moving massive amounts of energy through relatively small pipes.
 Look under the streets of New York, Philadelphia, St. Louis, Denver, and other old cities and you'll see what I mean.
 Go into a Manhattan high rise and you'll find tall steam risers feeding either shell-and-tube, or plate-and-frame heat exchangers, and from these flow hot water to warm the air that passes over coils in ventilations ducts.
 In modern buildings, the battle between steam and hot water has ended in an all-embracing draw, and that's very good, but the question of what to do with older buildings remains.

 My daughter, Kelly, went to the University of Notre Dame, and so did her roommate, Kathy.
-Kathy graduated as a mechanical engineer, and in the four years she attended that storied university, never once did any of her professors take her on a tour of the Notre Dame steam plant.
+Kathy graduated as a mechanical engineer, and in the four years she attended that storied university, never once did any of her professors take her on a tour of the Notre Dame steam plant that you see in the photo above.
 The Fighting Irish have everything when it comes to steam- and hot-water heating.
 It's all there, high-pressure and low-pressure, and yet it's not something that the faculty thinks worth sharing with the students.
 Graduating engineers have little hands-on experience when it comes to hydronics or steam heating nowadays.
 What they'll learn they'll probably learn from manufacturers reps, and let's hope that these reps are up to the challenge.

 It's the same with people in the trade.
 Unless you're fortunate enough to have access to an old-timer when you're growing up in the business (and smart enough to ask questions), or unless you're willing to read the books and put in the time on your own, you're probably going to condemn those older systems found in so many American buildings.
 And that's a shame because, with a bit of tweaking, you can usually make an old steam- or hot-water system hum.
 You can do what others say can't be done, and that's what building owners want to hear.
 When a contractor who doesn't have the knowledge looks at an old system and tells the owner that he has to abandon all hope, that owner is going to look for help from someone else.